JulienCHATEAU/Ymaets/README.md

 ## Installation

-I) Start by update your Linux packages
+I) Start by updating your Linux packages

 - `sudo apt update`
 - `sudo apt updgrade`

-II) If you already have a Go workspace go to II), otherwise let's create one.
+II) If you already have a Go workspace go to III), otherwise let's create one.
 Move to a directory where you want to create your Go workspace and execute the following commands :

 - `mkdir -p go/src go/bin`
 - `export GOPATH=$(pwd)/go`

-III) Then to download this project and its dependancies execute :
+III) Then to download this project and its dependancies execute these following commands :

 - `git clone https://github.com/JulienCHATEAU/Ymaets.git $GOPATH/src/Ymaets`
 - `apt-get install libgl1-mesa-dev libxi-dev libxcursor-dev libxrandr-dev libxinerama-dev`